Looking after your lungs in hot weather

 If you feel overheated, take a cool bath or shower or splash yourself with cool water.

 Place a cool, wet flannel or tea towel around your neck to help cool down your skin.

 Try to eat as normal – even if you aren’t hungry.
 You need a normal diet to replace the salt you lose through sweating.
 Cold foods like salad and fruit are particularly good because they contain a lot of water.

-These tips will help you cope in hot weather, but you should always be prepared for a flare-up.
-Make sure you have enough medication at home.
-You should have a written plan that you’ve agreed with your health care professional so you know what to do if you feel unwell.
+These tips will help you cope in hot weather, but you should always be prepared for a flare-up of your symptoms.
+Have enough medication at home, keeping it below 25°C or in a fridge, following the storage instructions on the packaging.
+Make sure you have agreed a written plan with your health care professional so you know what to do if you feel unwell in any weather.

-If you have more questions about dealing with hot weather, you can talk to someone on our helpline by asking your question online or calling 03000 030 555.
+If you have more questions about dealing with hot weather, call 03000 030 555 to talk to our friendly helpline team or ask your question online.

 Stories written by people like you, about living with a lung condition:

 Read stories about how people are affected by living with a lung condition, including how they deal with breathlessness and how they keep active.

 Going on holiday

 Everything you need to know when planning your holiday if you have a lung condition